matt-chapman/homebrew-python2/README.md

 # Python@2 Homebrew Tap

+*This repo is archived and unmaintained.
+Use at your own risk.*

 ## Why does this exist?

 The `python@2` was removed from `homebrew-core` in [#49796](https://github.com/Homebrew/homebrew-core/pull/49796), as Python 2.7.x is now [EOL](https://www.python.org/dev/peps/pep-0373/#id4) and should no longer be in general usage.